 Cryptocurrency scams are nothing new, but a recent case of pig butchering has shocked the world with its scale and cruelty.
 Imagine building trust with someone, fattening their hopes for financial gain, and then, when the time is right, mercilessly slaughtering their dreams and draining their wallets.
-This isn’t a horror story, it’s the grim reality of “pig butchering,” a new form of financial fraud that has already stolen a staggering $80 million from unsuspecting victims in the US and beyond.
+This isn’t a horror story, it’s the grim reality of “pig butchering,” a new form of financial fraud that has already stolen a staggering $4 billion from unsuspecting victims in the US and beyond.

 Pig butchering is a type of fraud that involves luring victims into fake crypto investments through online relationships, and then stealing their money.
 The scam has been linked to human trafficking networks in Southeast Asia, where victims are forced to work as scammers under brutal conditions.
 This article by Finestel will explain how the scam works, who are the victims and the perpetrators, and what actions have been taken to stop it.